goofy2k/ESP32_faust2api/README.md

    - the issues with polyphony remain when the WIFI and MQTT functionality is switched off !
    - it looks from the code that no additional interrupts or tasks are created when using a second voice.
      the contributions of additional voices are simply computed in sequence and the voices are added before copying a buffer to the audio codec
    - going further into this with logging messages....
+	- when playing a sequence "over" a background note, the sequence "hangs" as soon as the newVoice has been called.
+	- A hum appears and after some time " esp_timer: timer queue overflow" messages appear.
+	- The next note is never played.
+	- MQTT messages for changing controls arrive OK
+	- changing Dsp parameters like ADRS, waveTravel etc arrive OK AND !!! result into changes in the sound.
+	- it looks like Dsp processing goes on more or less OK

 9. For creation of alternative MIDI input (non) uart,  start at base class in midi.h  , derived esp32_midi  and have a look at other midi_handlers (teensy_midi , juce_midi_handler, ...).
 Is it possible to re-use jdsk code?